Easy Chicken Meatballs

 1. Heat the oil in a large skillet over medium high heat.
 Add the sausage and brown on all sides, about 5-7 minutes .
 Remove and set aside.

-2. In the same skillet , add the onions, and peppers and cook until soft
+2. In the same skillet , add the onions, and peppers and cook until soft .
+Deglaze the pan with the wine, wait until absorbed before proceeding.

 4. Season with salt and pepper to taste.
 Top with fresh Italian parsley, if desired.
 ENJOY!!!!